zacaree/hello-world/README.md

 # hello-world

-Learning GitHub and the terminal.
+Learning GitHub, the terminal, and JavaScript.